 And gas, oil, and coal.

-The first is how to manage enormous industrial travel.
-The second is what to do about the millions of people whose livelihoods depend on transforming energy the world doesn’t want anymore.
+Two of the biggest problems facing our commitment to green energy – whether you support the Green New Deal in its current presentation or not – have been how to manage enormous industrial travel, and what to do about the millions of people whose livelihoods depend on transforming energy the world doesn’t want anymore.

-Those jobs have worsened in their guarantees.
-The people who work for them have given their lives and bodies in service of our energy.
+Those jobs have worsened in their guarantees, and the people who work them have given their lives and bodies in service of our energy.

 They can’t be left behind.